 Whether you’re looking for a long or a short stay, Marahau accommodation includes award-winning lodges, motels, and a motor camp, all of which are the perfect places to sit back, relax, and enjoy the stunning natural landscapes at any time of the year.
 Here, golden sandy beaches, a tidal estuary and blue-green waters lay before you, and they're all only minutes from your doorstep.

 The Māori meaning of the name Marahau is 'windy garden', suggesting it was once the site of growing crops, and it still carries an aura of natural abundance today.
 Marahau restaurants and cafes are highly regarded for their excellent food, connection with the land and sea, and the warm welcome that they give to visitors.
+Here, you can sing karaoke at the cafe, savour local beer at the waterfront beer garden, and dive into some of the best burgers in New Zealand being served from a caravan.

 Activities on the water are popular here, and with one of the largest tidal ranges in New Zealand it’s perfect for horse riding, investigating tidal pools, and photography at low tide.
 Marahau’s natural beauty features in many treasured photo albums, and it really does take your breath away.